Best rewards and cashback credit cards NZ

 The breakdown

-• They are only worthwhile for those who pay their balance off in full each month.
+• Cashback and rewards credit cards are only worthwhile if you pay off your balance in full each month.

 Author: Kevin McHugh, Head of Publishing at Banked.